CityIsBetter/CityIsBetter/README.md

 - I'm still a newbie to coding
 - trying my best to learn more about coding

-# Take a look at my PortFolio
+# Take a look at my Portfolio
 [Click here!](https://maheshpaul.netlify.app/)

 <h1>My Github Stats</h1>